atomisthq/docs/docs/pack/kubernetes/sync.md

 };
 ```

-replacing `REPO_NAME` with the repository name and `REPO_OWNER` with
+replacing `REPO_NAME` with the repository name, `REPO_OWNER` with the
-the repository owner, i.e., user or organization.
-Once you start the
+repository owner, i.e., user or organization, and `REPO_BRANCH` with
+the Git branch containing the Kubernetes resource specs.
+Once you
-SDM, it will persist application deployments made by an SDM to the
+start the SDM, it will persist application deployments made by an SDM
-configured Git repository and watch that repository for changes to
+to the configured Git repository and watch that repository for changes
-Kubernetes resource spec files and applying those changes against the
+to Kubernetes resource spec files and applying those changes against
-Kubernetes API.
+the Kubernetes API.

 ## Spec files